Chanty

 Making a quick comparison between Asana and Slack, here’s what’s important to note:

 Slack with Asana.
 Since Asana and Slack have different features and purposes, it could be a good idea to integrate them.
-Then you’ll be able to create Asana tasks from any Slack message, get project notifications in a Slack channel and much more.
+Then you’ll be able to create Asana tasks from any Slack message, get project notifications in a Slack channel, and much more.

 Chanty users can enjoy the integration with Asana too, among other numerous apps.

-f you don’t feel like using Asana, we have also come up with a built-in task manager that lets you seamlessly assign tasks to your teammates.
+If you don’t feel like using Asana, we have also come up with a built-in task manager that lets you seamlessly assign tasks to your teammates.

 Have I missed something?
 Feel free to share your experience of using Asana and Slack.